-The backdrop for Hong Kong brand EQ:IQ’s F/W 2010 RTW Show at Yan Club in 798 couldn’t help but remind me of the Mae West Lips Sofa by Salvador Dali.
+The backdrop for Hong Kong brand EQ:IQ‘s F/W 2010 RTW Show held at the possibly notorious Yan Club in 798 couldn’t help but remind me of the Mae West Lips Sofa by Salvador Dali.
 The lip motif also appeared in the “Bisous” lip patterned tote and evening bag and in the cardinal red of the lipstick on the models.

 Yet the real inspiration for the collection was the home of Creative Director Stephanie Stindel, the City of Light.
-While hardly a novel place from which to draw inspiration for a fashion collection, one doesn’t exactly tire of imagining strolls through the Jardin du Luxembourg (or shopping sprees around Place Vendôme).
-Girls from grayer, murkier towns ought still to mimic Les Femmes de Paris and this appealing array of garments might be one point to start in this pursuit.
+While hardly a novel place from which to draw inspiration for a fashion collection, one can never really tire of fantasizing about strolls through the Jardin du Luxembourg (or shopping sprees around Place Vendôme).
+Girls from grayer, murkier towns ought still to mimic Les Femmes de Paris (that was the name of collection) and this appealing array of garments might be one point to start in this pursuit.